Teen & Adult Lessons

 Teen & Adult

 Once you’ve got the basics down and you’re looking to up your game or to get into competing, it might be time to start attending intermediate classes.
 Intermediate level classes introduce students to bouting, and focus on instruction in higher-level body mechanics, timing, distance, tactics and control.
 These classes also include more bouting than beginning classes.
-Students should have their own training equipment, including a lame and the proper helmet and gloves.
+Students are required to have own training equipment, including a lame, cords, and the proper mask and gloves.

 If you think you might be ready to take the next step, talk to your instructor.